4 CRM models that boost customer loyalty

 Lucidchart is a cloud-based diagramming solution that makes it easy to create streamlined flowcharts and diagrams.

 Use Lucidchart to visualize your CRM model, document your processes, and even map out your sales org design.
-Lucidchart also integrates with Salesforce so you can import your schema directly into your document to visualize your data and make connections more easily.
+Lucidchart also integrates with Salesforce so you can import your schema directly into your document to visualize your data—complete with the official Salesforce shape library—and make connections more easily.

 See for yourself how Lucidchart can improve sales operations and help your team close bigger deals faster.Sign up now